Alex Murdaugh pleads guilty to federal financial crimes

 CHARLESTON, S.C.
 (WCBD) – Alex Murdaugh pleaded guilty to 22 federal financial crimes charges in a downtown Charleston courtroom on Thursday morning.

 Murdaugh appeared before Judge Richard Gergel and admitted that he stole millions of dollars from his former clients.
-The disbarred attorney turned convicted murderer agreed to plead guilty to those charges in a court filing earlier this week.
+The disbarred attorney-turned-convicted-murderer had agreed to plead guilty to those charges in a court filing earlier this week.

-News 2 anchor Brendan Clark, who was inside the courtroom for Thursday’s hearing, said Murdaugh entered the courtroom with a smile and was seen talking to his attorneys, seemingly concerned about the number of media members who were present.
+Nexstar’s WCBD was inside the courtroom for Thursday’s hearing.
+Murdaugh appeared to enter the courtroom with a smile and was seen talking to his attorneys, but he was seemingly concerned about the number of media members who were present.

-But he quickly turned serious, saying he was proud to be 744 days sober and away from opioids and alcohol.
-And he became emotional when talking about why he was accepting the plea deal.
-Murdaugh said he wanted to take responsibility and wanted his son to see him take responsibility.
+Murdaugh later said he was proud to be 744 days sober and away from opioids and alcohol.

+He then became emotional when talking about why he was accepting the plea deal, saying he wanted to take responsibility, and wanted his son to see him do so.

-He also hoped that by pleading guilty, the people he hurt would feel some kind of healing.
+Murdaugh also said that, by pleading guilty, he hoped the people he hurt would feel some kind of healing.

-“This is, we believe, the first step for him in putting this behind him,” Attorney Dick Harpootlian while speaking to the media after Thursday’s hearing.
+“This is, we believe, the first step for him in putting this behind him,” attorney Dick Harpootlian said while speaking to the media after Thursday’s hearing.
 “He did not argue with a single fact.
 He did not attempt to push back on any allegation by the federal government.”

-Federal prosecutors say their goal in holding him accountable for the financial crimes in federal court is to “ensure that he is never a free man again.”
+Federal prosecutors say their goal in holding Murdaugh accountable for the financial crimes in federal court is to “ensure that he is never a free man again.”

 Murdaugh will be required to surrender a minimum of $9 million as part of the agreement.
 That’s roughly the amount that he stole as a result of the crimes related to the federal charges.